 - Pet bowls

-REACH also applies to sports accessories such as basketballs, badminton rackets, baseballs, and volleyball.
-For example, lead and mercury might be added during the manufacturing process of sports balls.
+REACH also applies to sports accessories such as basketballs, badminton rackets, and baseballs.
+For example, the manufacturing process of sports balls might result in the addition of lead and mercury.

 Examples